 Denver Truck Accident Lawyer

 If you or a loved one has been injured in a truck accident, an experienced Denver truck accident lawyer can help you seek just compensation from the truck driver or truck company who injured you.
-Attorney Jeremy Rosenthal has been practicing personal injury law in Colorado for over a decade and his firm exclusively works with cases in this area of law.
+Denver accident attorney, Jeremy Rosenthal, has been practicing personal injury law in Colorado for over a decade and his firm exclusively works with cases in this area of law.
 Contact his office today for a free consultation or click here to fill out the online form.